Core-shell catalyst design for improved heat management with highly exothermic reactions

 Background

-Especially for discontinuous production scenarios, a robust catalyst reactor system with improved heat management is essential to allow for load flexible reactor operation that always ensures highest space time yields and lowest downtimes.
-Such scenarios are intensively discussed with regard to Power to X processes based on renewable energy sources like wind and solar energy.
+Especially for discontinuous reactor operation scenarios, a reliable heat management concept is essential to ensure high space-time yields under all possible scenarios.
+Such scenarios are intensively discussed with regard to Power-to-X processes based on renewable energy sources such as wind and solar.

 Technology

-Based on dynamic simulations for the highly exothermic methanation of CO2 with hydrogen Prof. Kai Sundmacher and co-workers at the Max-Planck-Institute for Dynamics of Complex Technical Systems developed a novel core-shell catalyst design with a highly active catalyst core surrounded by an inert, low-permeability shell.
-At low temperatures, the active core is mainly determining the reaction rate, whereas the inert shell has no significant influence.
-At higher temperatures, the inert shell acts as a mass-transport barrier and prevents the catalyst particle from exceeding a certain effective reaction rate and, thus, inhibits thermal runaway.
+Based on the multiscale optimisation of fixed-bed reactors, Prof. Kai Sundmacher and Dr.‑Ing.
+Ronny Zimmermann developed together with co-workers at the Max Planck Institute for the Dynamics of Complex Technical Systems a novel core-shell catalyst pellet design.
+This patented pellet design features a highly active catalyst pellet core surrounded by an inert, low-permeability shell.
+At low temperatures, the active core mainly determines the reaction rate, while the inert shell has no significant influence, as shown in Fig. 1.
+At high temperatures, however, the inert shell acts as a mass transport barrier, preventing the reactor from exceeding a certain temperature limit and thus reliably prevents thermal runaways.

 Manufacturing Core-Shell Catalysts

-The core-shell catalyst design can be produced at low costs and at any scale using standard coating techniques.
-Shell properties such as porosity, pore size, and shell thickness can be tailored for the given catalyst-reactor system (Figure 2).
+The core-shell catalyst pellet design can be produced at low costs and at any scale using standard coating techniques like fluidized-bed coating.
+Shell properties such as porosity, pore size, and shell thickness can be tailored towards the demands of a given catalyst-reactor system (Fig. 2).

 Case Study CO2 Methanation

-Several computational and experimental studies have been conducted to evaluate performance and technical feasibility of the new core-shell catalyst particle concept [1,2].
+Several computational and experimental studies have been conducted to evaluate performance and technical feasibility of the new core-shell catalyst pellet concept [1-5].
 CO2 methanation represents a highly exothermic example case for which heat management plays a crucial role for the overall process performance.
-At catalyst scale, Figure 3 (left) illustrates the effect of an inert outer shell on the reaction rate applied to an industrial catalyst.

-In comparison to other state-of-the-art methanation process concepts (using e.g., catalyst dilution, recycle compressors, intercooling, distributed feed injection) the novel core-shell catalyst design offers several advantages [2]:
+In comparison to other state-of-the-art methanation process concepts (using e.g., fixed-bed dilution, recycle compressors, intercooling, distributed feed injection) the novel core-shell catalyst design offers several advantages [2]:

-- Higher space-time-yield: up to 3x higher compared to catalyst dilution
+• Higher space-time-yield: up to 3x higher compared to fixed-bed dilution

-- Prevents temperatures excursions causing catalyst deactivation and reactor runaway
+• Prevents temperatures excursions causing catalyst deactivation and reliably prevents thermal runaways

-With these features, product qualities as achieved with the widely used TREMP™ technology by Haldor Topsøe (using a recycle compressor and three to four reactor stages with intercooling) also become accessible by the use of a one-stage multi-tubular fixed-bed reactor filled with the novel core-shell catalyst particles.
-Ultimately, the simpler process configuration will lead to lower capital and operating costs, less downtimes, as well as higher load flexibilities.
+With these features, product qualities as achieved with the widely used TREMP technology by Haldor Topsøe (using a recycle compressor and three to four reactor stages with intercooling) also become accessible by the use of a one-stage multi-tubular fixed-bed reactor filled with the novel core-shell catalyst pellets.
+Ultimately, the simpler process configuration will lead to lower capital and operating costs, less downtimes, as well as significantly higher load flexibility.

 Further Applications